 5. Another item that you may want to buy once you are in the room and setting up is a blackout shade.
 Most dorm window coverings are basic plastic blinds.
 Depending on the direction their room faces, there is nothing worse than being woken to a bright sun shining in your eye particularly during daylight savings periods when the sun rises well before 7 am.
 Again, this tends to be a gender preference but some also will like to hang drapes.
 A word of caution, you are not supposed to put nails/holes in the walls except where otherwise allowed so plan accordingly.

-6. Some of the newly designed dorms have walk in closets which is amazing but for those old fashioned room setups, where there is no closet door, you will need to purchase curtain or panel, a tension curtain rod, and clip rings.
+6. Some of the newly designed dorms have walk-in closets which are amazing but for those old fashioned room setups, where there is no closet door, you will need to purchase curtain or panel, a tension curtain rod, and clip rings.

-7. If your college student is planning on having a television in their room, you will need a coaxial cable.
+7. Many students today can get by without a television, preferring to stream their favorite shows on their laptop.
+If your college student is planning on having a television in their room, you will need a coaxial cable.
 Extension cords are also a much-needed item.
 We would recommend using one that is both double and triple pronged.

 9. Most dorm check-in processes allow you to use their hand truck.
-Many of the hand trucks/flatbed hand trucks are collapsible so bringing your own, if you have one, is highly recommended as you may not be able to get your hands (no pun intended) on one.
+Many of the hand trucks are collapsible so bringing your own, if you have one, is highly recommended as you may not be able to get your hands (no pun intended) on one.
 I left one for my daughter so she can use it to move out at the end of the semester.
+A move-in bonus!

 10. You will need to check with allowable items but you may want to consider purchasing a small microwave as well.

 11. Another great item to have is an electric kettle.
 This heats water up in seconds and can be used not only for hot tea and instant coffee or hot chocolate but also most instant prepared foods.